 Alastair Sim's Legacy

 A Christmas Carol seems to have a life of its own.
-It it's close to Christmas, I know the film will be on TV soon.
-The film is probably doing a lot to keep Sim's name in the public's mind.
+If it's close to Christmas, I know the film will be on TV soon.
+The movie is probably doing a lot to keep Sim's name in the public's mind.
 He gave other performances that are worth remembering, however.

 © 2018 Linda Crampton